-Note: Temporary non-benefited casual/seasonal workers are limited to working no more than 900 hours or 6 months full-time in a fiscal year (July 1 – June 30).
+Note: Casual non-benefited employees are limited to working no more than twenty-five (25) hours per week and no more than 900 hours in a fiscal year (July 1-June 30).

 Essential Job Functions

-Possession and continued maintenance of a valid class C California driver's license or the ability to provide alternative transportation as approved by the appointing authority and a safe driving record.
+Possession and continued maintenance of a valid class C California driver's license and a safe driving record, or the ability to provide alternate transportation which is approved by the appointing authority.

 Application and Selection Process

-If you are interested in these opportunities, please submit a City of Sunnyvale employment application and responses to the supplemental questions to be considered for a position.
+If you are interested in this opportunity, please submit a City of Sunnyvale employment application and responses to the supplemental questions to the Department of Human Resources.

 Applications will be competitively screened based on the minimum qualifications of this position.
 Based upon a review of the application materials, the most qualified candidate applications will be forwarded to the hiring department for review.
 Application materials will be evaluated for job-related skills, experience and education.
 Individuals with the best match to the position will be invited to participate in an interview.

-For questions or more information about this position, please contact Susan Van Dyne, Community Services Coordinator II at (408) 730-7359 or email email@example.com.
-For information relating to the application process contact Faye Brand, Human Resources Technician at (408) 730-3015 or email: firstname.lastname@example.org.
+For more information regarding this employment opportunity, contact Rodney Wilson, Golf Operations Manager at (408) 730-7592 or by email at firstname.lastname@example.org.
+For information relating to the application process contact Faye Brand, Human Resources Technician at (408) 730-3015 or email: email@example.com.

 The information contained within this announcement may be modified or revoked without notice and does not constitute either an expressed or implied contract.

 The City of Sunnyvale is an Equal Opportunity Employer.
-It is the policy of the City of Sunnyvale not to discriminate against all qualified applicants or employees on the basis of actual or perceived race, religion (including religious dress or grooming practice), religious creed, color, sex (includes gender, gender identity, gender expression, transgender, pregnancy, childbirth, medical conditions related to pregnancy or childbirth, breastfeeding or medical conditions related to breastfeeding), sexual orientation (including heterosexuality, homosexuality and bisexuality), ethnicity, national origin, ancestry, citizenship status, military and veteran status, marital status, family relationship, age, medical condition, genetic characteristics and/or genetic information, and physical or mental disability.
+It is the policy of the City of Sunnyvale not to discriminate against all qualified applicants or employees on the basis of actual or perceived race, religion (including religious dress or grooming practice), color, sex (includes gender, pregnancy, childbirth, medical conditions related to pregnancy or childbirth, breastfeeding or medical conditions related to breastfeeding), gender identity and/or gender expression, sexual orientation (including heterosexuality, homosexuality and bisexuality), ethnic or national origin, ancestry, citizenship status, uniformed service member status, marital status, family relationship, age, cancer or HIV/AIDS related medical condition, genetic characteristics and/or genetic information, and physical or mental disability.
 Applicants needing special accommodations for testing should submit a request to the Department of Human Resources at time of application.